nivabecassis/spoilerkiller/README.md

 - User can view blacklist
 - User can remove shows from the blacklist
 - Options page
-  - Still not sure what to add here
+  - Quick enable/disable (maybe in real time)
 - Potentially use an API for finding related content keywords
 - Manual addition to the blacklist
   - Context menu on highlighting text to save that keyword to the blacklist
   - Input field in the extension popup

 ## Technical Notes